-These studies were performed using the Scipy solve_ivp function with "BDF" adaptive multistep variable-order integration settings.
-The numerical integrator implementations are identical for the linear model and truth model, and simulations with the linear model generally take about onethird of the time of the truth model.
+These studies were performed using numerical integration of the equations of motion with the Scipy solve_ivp function with backward differentiation formula (BDF) adaptive multi-step variable-order integration settings.
+The numerical integrator implementations are identical for the linear model and truth model, and with minimal speed optimization, simulations with the linear model generally take about one-third of the time of the truth model.
 This comes with the added benefit of saving the STM history, instead of just the state history from a single initial condition, as is obtained with the truth model.

-Studies with AMROS Parameter
+5.2.
+Studies with AMROS parameter

 First, the magnitude of the maximum deviation (over one orbit) of the AMROS parameter is computed with results from both the linearized model and the truth model.
-This involves determining the time t at which $\|\Delta h(t) - \Delta h(0)\|$ is maximum, and returning that maximum value.
+This involves determining the time t at which $\|\Delta \mathbf{h}(t) - \Delta \mathbf{h}(0)\|$ is maximum, and returning that maximum value.
 For these results, the relative motion of a single deputy around the chief is considered, with the only nonzero differential elements being $\delta e = 0.003$ and $\delta i = 0.1^{\circ}$.
-In the unperturbed case, this would result in periodic bounded planar relative motion with an average separation on the order of 100 meters, with the linear model predicting conservation of Δh and the truth model showing small fluctuations.
+In the unperturbed case, this would result in periodic bounded planar relative motion with an average separation on the order of 100 meters, with the linear model predicting conservation of $\Delta \mathbf{h}$ and the truth model showing small fluctuations.

-The results for the highly perturbed asteroid environment are given in Figure 2.
+The results for the highly perturbed asteroid environment are given in Fig. 2 for one orbit, which is about three days.
 The results show strong agreement between the linearized model (left) and truth model (right).
 The results also establish that within one orbit, the orbits for $\Gamma < 2$ are much more significantly perturbed than higher altitude orbits of $\Gamma > 2$.